amirandaliby/Academic-Resume-Hugo/content/authors/admin/_index.md

 # Organizations/Affiliations to show in About widget
 organizations:
-- name: Nokia Canada | IEEE
+- name: Nokia Canada | IEEE Canada

 # Short bio (displayed in user profile at end of posts)
 #bio: My research interests include distributed robotics, mobile computing and programmable matter.